roblav96/ios-runtime-docs/types/Runtime-Types.md

 You can create new function reference types, passing the return type and parameter types as arguments.

 ## `interop.types.BlockType`
-You can create new block types, passing the return type and parameter types as arguments..
+You can create new block types, passing the return type and parameter types as arguments.